tudelft3d/geo2020/faq/index.md

 #### Can my thesis be written in Dutch?

 No, it must be in English.
-And your presentations must also be made in English.
+And your presentations (P1, P2, P3, P4 and P5) must also all be made in English.

 <!-- ### how about the scope of related work? -->